Hilongos: Demographics

 In the 2020 census, the population of Hilongos, Leyte, was 64,514 people, with a density of sigfig 64,514/192.92.

 Culture

 Heritage sites

-Church complex—The present church's bell tower is attributed by Redondo to a secular Don Leonardo Celis-Díaz, a native of Cebu.
+Church complex—The present church's bell tower is attributed to Don Leonardo Celis-Díaz, a native of Cebu.
 The building of the church fabric itself is disputed.

 The church complex underwent major renovations over the centuries.
 The original church, now incorporated as a transept, was a single-nave structure whose main door was also the gate to a bastioned fortification.
 Some bastions and walls of that fortification still remain.
-The main nave of the church is a modern construction, and the bell tower build by Fr.
-Celis-Diaz is an independent multi story structure, now plastered over with Portland cement.
+The main nave of the church is a modern construction, and the bell tower commissioned by Fr.
+Celis-Diaz is an independent multi story structure.

-The church interior is completely new in contrast to the convento which may have been completed in the 19th century.
-The convento guards many of the church's antiques including silver vessels from the 18th century.
+The church interior is completely new compared to the interior which may have been completed in the 19th century.
+The interior guards many of the church's antiques including silver vessels from the 18th century.